Move to CaymanFree Relocation Checklist

 Lifestyle

-Turks and Caicos is arguably the stronger pure beach/villa destination.
-Cayman is stronger as a place to actually run a daily life: errands, school runs, healthcare, banking, restaurants, professional services, and a broader expat network.
+Turks and Caicos may be the stronger pure beach/villa fantasy.
+Cayman is often stronger as a place to run an ordinary life: errands, school runs, healthcare, banking, restaurants, sports, professional services, and year-round community.
+The best choice depends on whether you want a home base or a beautiful retreat that also works as a home.

-• Choose Turks and Caicos for beach-first living and resort privacy.
+• Choose Turks and Caicos for beach-first living, villa privacy, resort rhythm, and quieter luxury lifestyle.

-• Choose Cayman for a more complete island city lifestyle.
+• Choose Cayman for a more complete island-city lifestyle with broader non-tourist everyday infrastructure.

 Which should you choose?

-If the move is primarily lifestyle and luxury beach property, Turks and Caicos deserves consideration.
-If the move includes children, work, professional services, healthcare planning, or a serious long-term base, Cayman is usually the stronger choice.
+If the move is primarily lifestyle, privacy, and luxury beach property, Turks and Caicos deserves serious consideration.
+If the move includes children, work, professional services, healthcare planning, or a long-term operating base, Cayman is usually the more practical choice.

-• Turks and Caicos: better for beach luxury and slower resort living.
+• Turks and Caicos: beach luxury, villas, privacy, tourism-linked lifestyle, and quieter resort living.

 Trust note